-The City of Montreal is planning to pass a new regulation “in the near future” to curb air pollution emanating from businesses with wood-fire ovens, as per a report from the Montreal Gazette.
-Under the proposed municipal bylaw, businesses would reportedly be encouraged to convert to electrical or natural gas-powered ovens, or be obliged to install specific filtration devices to reduce the particles emitted in the air.
+The City of Montreal is planning to pass a new regulation "in the near future" to curb air pollution emanating from businesses with wood-fired ovens, per a report from the Montreal Gazette.
+Under the proposed municipal bylaw, businesses would reportedly be encouraged to convert to electric or natural gas-powered ovens, or be obliged to install specific filtration devices to reduce the particles emitted in the air.

-There are roughly 70 businesses burning wood or charcoal on the island, according to a 2019 report from the city’s public health department.
-It’s unclear whether those burning charcoal will also be affected by the forthcoming bylaw.
+There are roughly 70 businesses burning wood or charcoal on the island, according to a 2019 report from the city's public health department.
+It's unclear whether the forthcoming bylaw will also affect those burning charcoal.

 Two Montreal Cafés Announce Closures, Seek Buyers

 Amid the spread of the omicron variant of COVID-19 and corresponding pandemic restrictions, including the temporary closure of restaurants and bars, it seems some business owners have decided to cut their losses.
 Latin Quarter cafe Bonjour/Hi is on the market now that baker-owner Dave Plant has decided to call it quits, CBC reports.
-Plant opened the café on Saint-Denis in December 2019, shortly before the start of the pandemic, but says that current measures prompted the decision.
+Plant opened the café on Saint-Denis in December 2019, shortly before the pandemic's start, but says that current measures prompted the decision.

 Meanwhile, out in Mile End, vegan hangout and live music venue Café Resonance announced on social media, on December 30, that it wouldn't be reprising its activities in 2022, also citing the pandemic as the primary reason for the closure.
 Like Plant, the owners of Café Resonance, which opened just under 10 years ago, are looking for individuals interested in purchasing their assets.